Financial solutions

 A reserve relief increases an insurer’s net assets

-In the solvency balance sheet net assets are broadly synonymous for available capital.
+In the solvency balance sheet net assets are broadly synonymous with available capital.
 Hence, a reserve relief also increases the client’s solvency ratio, albeit in a different way than a solvency relief (see Figure 3).
 Again, the insurer can now redirect the additionally available capital into, for example, more remunerative investments.

 Figure 3